 Violence & discrimination against women is one of Taiwanese principal human rights problems for years.
 Liberty Times (4-21-2018) : Taiwan's "Me Too" movement has not begun yet ...
 Taiwan passed (United Nations already passed 30+ years ago at 1979) the Convention on the Elimination of All forms of Discrimination against Women (CEDAW) , valid from Jan.
 1, 2012, but, Taiwan's women rights status is still similar according to the US report released in 2013 ~ 2018, In 2015, the number of reporting for rape or sexual assault is only 850 less than that in previous year.
+The Gov. study showed (3-2-2019) the number of Domestic Violence in 2018 is 138637, which increases about 1% compared to previous year.
 (12. 25.
 '14) reported that those Taiwanese male aged above 20 (2.33 million men per yr. ) The annual value of production of Taiwan's sex industry's is at least USD 200 million.
 Prostitution is violence against women / ref to <Prostitution : violence with no name>, "Prostitution et Societe", 2010, "Int'l Day for the Elimination of Violence against women", 11-25-2016 France.
 Taiwan government is the main criminal to harm women's rights in large scale.

 Female victims being raped in Taiwan are always worried their life balance will be ruined ... the social environment or the overall situation is unfriendly, all people around stop victims' voices, "loose lips" might hurt victims even more.

 Taiwanese are facing cultural restrictions and challenges, still hard to have positive influence on this issue.